pulanski/nx-workspace-angular/README.md

 - [x] Add Changelog
 - [x] Add back to top links
 - [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ]  Add Deep Learning Model built with Tensorflow (Python) to the project using the Tensorflow.js wrapper
-- [ ] Multi-language Support
-    - [ ] Chinese
-    - [ ] Spanish
+- [ ] Dockerize the application for deployment to either Amazon ECS or Google Cloud Run

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/pulanski/nx-workspace/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>